ysohn/stats/2019S/2019S_Statistics_SOHN_syllabus.md

 ## Books on Causal Inference
 * Pearl, Judea, and Dana Mackenzie.
 The book of why: the new science of cause and effect.
 Basic Books, 2018.
 (Popular book)
 * Angrist, Joshua D., and Jörn-Steffen Pischke.
-Mastering'metrics: The path from cause to effect.
+Mastering metrics: The path from cause to effect.
 Princeton University Press, 2014.
 (Introductory)
 * Angrist, Joshua D., and Jörn-Steffen Pischke.
 Mostly harmless econometrics: An empiricist's companion.
-Princeton university press, 2008.
+Princeton University Press, 2008.
 (Intermediate)

 ## Evalulation (The grade will be calculated separately for I and II.)
 * In-class Final exam 60%